 With seven to choose from, there’s a perfect Fogo season for every type of traveler.
 Today, you’ll set out on excursions designed to connect you with the spirit of the season.
 During your time spent back at the lodge, you’ll be treated to scrumptious gourmet meals and enjoy access to the onsite cinema, library, contemporary art gallery, and more.

-Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see massive icebergs drifting by their windows and whales breaching just offshore.
-Get a closer look at these wonders while walking island footpaths, or take to the water for an optional cruise through Iceberg Alley.
+Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see the first icebergs drifting by their windows and whales breaching just offshore.
+Get a closer look at these wonders while walking island footpaths, or should the pack ice have sufficiently melted from the harbours, take to the water for an optional cruise through Iceberg Alley.

 Trap Berth (June 1 to June 30): Embrace the season’s maritime mood and row a traditional punt boat through coastal waters.
 Landlubbers can explore Fogo’s colorful landscapes during this peak period for wildflower blooms.

-Summer (July 1 to August 31): Head to one of Fogo’s sandy beaches, where you can dig for mussels, spot nesting puffins, and watch whales breaching in Atlantic waters.
+Summer (July 1 to August 31): Head to one of Fogo's sandy beaches where you can go Capelin scooping, spot nesting puffins, and watch whales breaching in Atlantic waters.
 Hidden inland ponds await waders and trout fishermen.

 Berry (September 1 to October 31): Walk ancient footpaths with your picking pail, foraging for blueberries, marsh berries, and partridgeberries.
 Deliver your bounty to the chefs for the preparation of your evening meal.